WojciechLisCode/montipallarols/README.md

 📫 Or drop me an email at: montaga.pallarols@gmail.com

-This is a very exciting journey for me and I'm looking forward to continuing to build some exciting and challenging projects.

 You can check out [Slacker](https://slacker.netlify.app/), one of my latest projects, which for now is a web app that allows you to create film lists as well as add reviews for the films and shows that you love. 🎥

 [Slacker: Frontend repo](https://github.com/montipallarols/slacker-client)